 Benz “8/20 PS Jagdwagen” – 1914

-The dashboard is full of instruments and the odometer has a mile scale; on the outside there is an air (horn) shaped like a boa snake, which was applied in later years.
+The dashboard is full of instruments and the speedometer is in mph; on the outside there is an air horn shaped like a boa snake, which was applied in later years.

 In the early 70’s the car was fully restored with the technical assistance of the Daimler-Benz Museum.

 The car was part of the prestigious “Collection de Mercedes du Musée de Schiffdorf”, following the premature passing of the collector Rolf Meyer it was then bought by Luciano Nicolis.

 After more than a century, the odometer reads only 6.000km.